aymericbeaumet/cheer/readme.md

 <!--->

 <!--- open('./package.json') | json | `> ${description}` --->
-> Galvanize your files with dynamic content
+> :clap: Galvanize your Markdown files with dynamic content
 <!--->

 Cheer is the missing modern way to do inline templating in your Markdown files